DappDevs/presentations/content/ethereum-technical.md

 An external account can create a transaction that passes through one or more Smart Contracts.
 Smart Contracts are compiled EVM bytecode stored at a specific location.

-They interact with themselves and other accounts based on the code stored at their address.
 You compile EVM Bytecode from a higher level language like Solidity or Viper, and deploy that bytecode to a special address that forever assigns it to a new account.
-Once bytecode is saved to a specific smart contract account by the deployment process, it is impossible to modify that bytecode in any way other than what the given rules are.
+Once bytecode is saved to a specific smart contract account by the deployment process, it is impossible to modify that bytecode, unless the rules specifically allow it.

+Smart Contracts interact with themselves and other accounts based on the code stored at their address.
 They also have a datastore which holds the state associated with their address.
-Each smart contract's datastore is generated locally, but a hash of the resulting state of every transaction is stored in the blockchain after each set of transactions is applied.
+Each smart contract's datastore is generated locally, but a hash of the resulting state is stored in the blockchain after each set of transactions is applied.
 This shows that all states are consistent when processing the chain.

 ---